sdeck51/jekyll-now/_posts/2016-1-1-Convolutional_Neural_Network_Concepts.md

 In this post I go over the basics of neural networks and convolutional neural networks.

 # What are Convolutional Neural Networks?
-There are a lot of concepts in Convolutional Neural Networks(CNN) that need to be covered.
-Here we'll go through each of them.
-CNNs can be thought of as two concepts, one being a neural network and the other being organized via convolutions.
+There are a lot of concepts in Convolutional Neural Networks(ConvNet) that need to be covered. here we'll discuss concepts and theory needed for understanding the Tensorflow tutorials.
+To start off ConvNets can be thought of as two concepts, one being a neural network and the other being organized via convolutions.
+We'll discuss what neural networks are and how they are trained.
+Then we'll look at what makes convolutional neural networks different from standard neural networks.

 ## Neural Networks
 Neural Networks are systems of several simple elements interconnected among each other that are trained and adjusted to some requested output for some given input.